Skip to content

 What is vertical-up (uphill) welding?

-Vertical-up or uphill welding is when you start welding from the bottom side of the joint and travel upwards.
+Vertical-up or uphill welding is when you start from the bottom side of the joint and travel upwards.
 Vertical-up is the proper way to weld thick metals because it offers excellent puddle control and deep penetration.

-Uphill welding also offers excellent puddle visibility.
+Uphill also offers excellent puddle visibility.
 This way, you can observe the crater size and how it fills with weld metal.

 Furthermore, the slow welding speed can burn coatings or their residues, for example, galvanization, mill scale, or rust.
 However, welding over coatings is never recommended for critical welds because they create a weaker joint.

-Finally, if your welding process creates slag (stick and flux-core), gravity will pull it down, preventing the slag inclusions defect.
+Finally, if your process creates slag (stick and flux-core), gravity will pull it down, preventing the slag inclusions defect.

-For metals 1/4″ (6.4 mm) or thicker, uphill welding is necessary to ensure strong joints.
-However, you can weld metals down to 1/8″ (3.2 mm), especially if:
+For metals 1/4″ (6.4 mm) or thicker, uphill is necessary to ensure strong joints.
+However, you can weld metals down to 1/8″ (3.2 mm):

-• It’s a fillet weld (tee or lap joint) since it can absorb more heat.
+- If it’s a fillet weld (tee or lap joint) since it can absorb more heat.

-• You use MIG welding because it creates a weaker arc.
+- If you use MIG welding because it creates a weaker arc.

 Below that thickness, the excessive heat will warp the metals or even burn through them.

-The main disadvantage of uphill welding is that it needs a lot of practice before you start getting good welds.
+The main disadvantage of uphill is that it needs a lot of practice before you start getting good welds.
 If you try to weld the same way as in the flat position, the puddle will overheat, become too fluid, and drip down.
 The base metal can also overheat, even turn red-hot as you progress.
 This can lead to warping or burning through the joint, even if the metals are thick.

 A common defect when you weld uphill is unfilled grooves along the bead’s sides (or toes).
 The arc melted the metal, but the traveling speed was too fast, and the weld metal didn’t fill the crater.
 We call this undercut.